Dermott Brereton

 Dermott Hugh Brereton (born 19 August 1964) is a former Australian rules footballer who played for the Hawthorn Football Club, Sydney Swans and Collingwood Football Club in the Australian Football League (AFL).

 Born to Irish immigrant parents, Brereton is regarded as one of the key members of Hawthorn's era of dominance in the 1980s.
 A centre half-forward with strong marking skills and a reliable kick for goal, Brereton was renowned for his flamboyant style and rugged on-field conduct, which resulted in frequent visits to the Tribunal.
 He also represented Victoria in State of Origin matches, and both played for and coached Australia in the International Rules Series.
 He was recognised for his on-field achievements when he was inducted into the Australian Football Hall of Fame in 1999.
 He has since become a respected member of the football media, working for various TV and radio stations in Melbourne covering the AFL as a commentator and analyst.

 Early years and family

 Brereton's parents, Dermott Joseph Brereton and Jean Nancy Austin, were both born in Dublin and emigrated to Australia.
 Dermott arrived in 1958 and Jean a year later.
 They had three sons.

 In an article published by the Herald Sun in 2010, Brereton revealed to journalist Mark Robinson about his father's dark past, cocaine addiction and 1993 suicide.
-Dermott's brother Paul also suicided.
+Dermott's brother Paul also committed suicide.
 (He has another brother, David.)
 Brereton revealed the physical abuse he suffered from his father, who was himself abused by the Christian Brothers.